dsw7/VimTools/README.rst

 Testing with Docker
 --------------------------------------------------
-I am testing this project with Docker.
+This project is tested with Docker.
 To run tests with Docker, first make sure that Docker is installed.
 Then run:

 .. code-block:: shell